Housekeepers, room attendants, maids — whatever your hotel calls these staff members, they are an integral part of your day-to-day operations.

 While most special requests are fielded by front desk clerks and other members of your staff, oftentimes it’s up to the housekeepers to make sure that your hotel follows through on its promises.
 Whether the housekeeping staff needs to bring clean towels to the same room every day or the guests have requested turndown service, it’s up to them to give the guest the best stay possible.

-This question gives you the opportunity to see how the candidate organizes important tasks and information throughout the day.
+This housekeeping interview question gives you the opportunity to see how the candidate organizes important tasks and information throughout the day.
 You’ll learn more about how they choose to prioritize tasks and last minute additions to their workload by listening to how they work through this issue, especially if they’ve never been employed in the hospitality industry before.

 How do you manage stress?
 Has your preferred relaxation method changed since the pandemic?